 There are a couple of hot springs in town, where you can soak in cool or hot thermal pools.
 La Virgin is in town and costs only $2.
 If you want to get away from town, head out to El Salado for $3.

-Cheap food (often $2.50 or less for almuerzos) and large portions in many places around town.
+Eat well and eat often.
+You can find cheap food and large portions in many places around town.